temporalio/edu-102-java-code/exercises/testing-code/README.md

 If you haven't already started the Translation Microservice used by this exercise, do so in a separate terminal.

-**Note: If you're using the Gitpod environment to run this exercise you can skip this step.
-An instance of the Microservice is already running in your environment**

 1. Navigate to the `utilities` directory at the root level of the course
 2. Change into the `microservice` directory
    1. `cd utilities/microservice`